mlevans0/altmetric-details-page-api-docs/source/shared/fetch/fetch.rst

      - Contains details of the Altmetric score and where possible provides some context.
 See :ref:`Altmetric Score`  for more information.
    * - ``demographics``
      - object
      - Altmetric categorizes users from some sources based on their posting history and profile information.
-Counts for each category are included in this section along with geolocation data.
+Counts for each category are included in this section along with geo-location data.
 See :ref:`Demographics`.
    * - ``posts``
      - object
      - Contains all the recorded mention data categorized by the attention source.
 See :ref:`Posts`  for more information.